open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 when generating your deployment manifest.

 The final implication is on the configuration of the services which the Azure Bridge is subscribing to.
-Most OEI services publishing over TCP set their host to ``127.0.0.1``.
+Most Open EII services publishing over TCP set their host to ``127.0.0.1``.
 This keeps the communication only available to subscribers which are on the local host network on the system.
 In order for the Azure Bridge to subscribe to these publications this must be changed